paulmach/osm/README.md

 ## Scanning large data files

-For small data it is possible to use the `encoding/xml` package in the Go standard libray to marshal/unmarshal the data.
+For small data it is possible to use the `encoding/xml` package in the Go standard library to marshal/unmarshal the data.
 This is typically done using the `osm.OSM` or `osm.Change` "container" structs.

 For large data the package defines the `Scanner` interface implemented in both the [osmxml](osmxml)